Bill-A/Detecting_Bias_in_AI/README.md

 We’ll examine how to detect bias in AI systems.
 By the end of this presentation I want you to gain an understanding of:
 * Examples of Bias
-* AI Bias in the news
 * Source of Bias
 * Detecting Bias

-**Time Breakdown for 75-minute talk**

-Introductions - 10 mins

-Detecting bias in AI - 50 mins

-• Why biases are undesirable

-• Evaluating model fairness

-• Metrics for quantifying discrimination

-• Bias mitigation metrics and toolkits

-• Auditability, explainability, and accountability

-Wrap up and Q&A - 15 minutes
+* AI Bias in the news

 ## Testing Generative Pre-trained Transformer (GPT) models